 Adventist Health's Cancer Care Services brings you access to the most advanced treatment technologies and treatment options.
 Whether you are a newly diagnosed cancer patient, have had cancer in the past or just know a close friend with the disease, Adventist Health is here to assist you.
 We have many different resources at Adventist Medical Center to assist you and your family.
 We seek to provide a combination of compassionate care and the latest technological advances to provide you with the best opportunity for disease free living.

 The Adventist Health cancer program has been accredited as a "Community Cancer Program" by the American College of Surgeons since its inception in the '80s.
+This accreditation assures you that the Cancer programs at Adventist Health offer excellent coordinated care that meet the high standards of the American College of Surgeon's Commission on Cancer.
 Our cancer care experts are part of a team from various specialties who work together to provide comprehensive care and serve the physical, emotional and spiritual needs of our patients.

 Reducing Cancer Risks with Personal Choices